William Contreras Preview, Player Props: Brewers vs. Yankees

-The Milwaukee Brewers and William Contreras, who went 2-for-5 with an RBI last time in action, battle Michael King and the New York Yankees at Yankee Stadium, Saturday at 2:05 PM ET.
+The Milwaukee Brewers and William Contreras (.405 slugging percentage over his past 10 games, including one homer), battle starter Gerrit Cole and the New York Yankees at Yankee Stadium, Sunday at 1:35 PM ET.

-He racked up two hits (going 2-for-5 with an RBI) in his last game against the Yankees.
+He strung together two hits (going 2-for-5 with two RBI) in his most recent appearance against the Yankees.

 William Contreras Game Info & Props vs. the Yankees